xasterKies/srp/README.md

 # srp
-A simple tool to scan vulnerable ports on a website
+A simple tool to scan vulnerable ports on your network